ArduPilot/ardupilot_wiki/dev/source/docs/building-setup-linux.rst

     tar -xjvf gcc-arm-none-eabi-10-2020-q4-major-x86_64-linux.tar.bz2

 and then add the bin directory from the tarball to your $PATH by editing the $HOME/.bashrc file and adding a line like this to the end.
-TARGET_DIR is the location choose previouly where you unpack the toolchain:
+TARGET_DIR is the location chosen previously where you unpacked the toolchain:

 ``export PATH=$PATH:TARGET_DIR/gcc-arm-none-eabi-10-2020-q4-major/bin``